Branding an Ecosystem: Welcome to Arashiyama

 Collaborators: Translation assistance from Rakumi Gomi

-As I learned from my time in Japan, Arashiyama is a district in Kyoto frequented by tourists and native Japanese alike for its bamboo grove, scenic mountains, monkey park, and more.
-How might I use play and discovery to bring a strong sense of place to Arashiyama for visitors?
+Arashiyama is a district in Kyoto frequented by tourists and natives alike for its bamboo grove, scenic mountains, monkey park, and more.
+How might I use play and discovery to bring a strong sense of place to Arashiyama?

-The answer took the form of a branded kit, complete with an interactive map, stickers, information sheet, and hardcover folder.
+This branded kit prompts users to explore 10 different aspects of Arashiyama with an interactive map, stickers, information sheet, and hardcover booklet.
 As visitors explore the town, they place stickers on the map for the things they discover and experience.
 The corresponding information sheet allows them to learn about everything as they go.

 the making process